sagarsharma21/code-notes/README.md

 To use local modules in the application, it can be loaded using require() function.
     var module = require('./mod.js');
     The '.' represents the root folder.
+->The module.exports is a special object that is included in every JavaScript file in Node.js by default.
+->It exposes anything that is assigned to it as a module.

+NPM is the largest repository of packages.
+NPM is a command line tool used to install, uninstall and update npm packages in the node environment.
+NPM is installed with Node.js installation.

+npm install <package-name>
+npm update <package-name>
+npm uninstall <package-name>

+Web server is required to ccesss any web pages of any application.